-As an environmental engineer, you’ll create productive solutions for ecological issues like managing recycled materials, air pollution, water pollution, and waste disposal.
+Environmental engineers create productive solutions for ecological issues like managing recycled materials, air pollution, water pollution, and waste disposal.

 However, to manage such serious issues, you will need proper education and a bachelor’s degree to apply for this job.
 So, if you’re a student looking to pursue a career in the outdoor industry jobs, this is the ultimate option for you.

-The best part is, you won’t be spending your day staring at a computer screen in a cramped office space.
+The best part is, that you won’t be spending your day staring at a computer screen in a cramped office space.

 Instead, you’ll spend most of your time inspecting sites and outdoor grounds.
 Your research will help assess their productivity and even repurpose them in some cases.

 Most importantly, if you become an environmental engineer, you can use your profession as a vessel to bring a change in environmental policies.
 This way, you can help make the world a better place for humans worldwide.